Malik-p/FirstRepo/README.md

 # FirstRepo
-Start using github for learning new things
+Start using github for learning new things.
+Author-Sahil Malik